-Last Name: First Name/MI:

-Student Name (if applicable): Grade: Date of Birth:

-Street Address/Apt. #:

-City: State: Zip Code:

-Home Phone: Cell Phone: Work Phone:

-School/Office of alleged violation:

-For allegation(s) of noncompliance, please check the program or activity referred to in your complaint, if applicable:

-Adult Education Career Technical and Technical Education/Career Technical and Technical Training Child Care and Development Consolidated Categorical Aid Programs Education of Students in Foster Care, Students who are Homeless, former Juvenile Court Students now enrolled in a Public School, Migratory Children and Children of Military Families Every Student Succeeds Act Local Control Funding Formula/ Local Control and Accountability Plan Regional Occupational Centers and Programs School Plans for School Achievement School Safety Plan Pupil Fees Pregnant, Parenting or Lactating Students Migrant Education Programs

-For allegation(s) of unlawful discrimination, harassment, intimidation or bullying, please check the basis of the unlawful discrimination, harassment, intimidation or bullying described in your complaint, if applicable:

-Age Gender / Gender Expression / Sex (Actual or Perceived) Ancestry Gender Identity Sexual Orientation (Actual or Color Genetic Information Perceived) Disability (Mental or Physical) Nationality/ National Origin Based on association with a Ethnic Group Identification Race or Ethnicity of these actual or perceived Medical Condition Religion characteristics Immigration Status/Citizenship Marital Status
+Last Name: First Name/MI: Student Name (if applicable): Grade: Date of Birth: Street Address/Apt. #: City: Stat e: Zip Code: Home Phone:C Cell Phone: Work Phone: School/Office of alleged violation: For allegation(s) of noncompliance, plea se check the program or activity referred t o in your complaint, if applicable: Adult Education ☐ Education o Regional Occupational Career Technical and Technical Education/Career Technical and Technical Training Foster Care, Stud Homeless, form Court Students in a Public School er Juvenile now enrolled Centers and Programs School Plans for School Achievement Child Care and Development Children and , , School Safety Plan Consolidated Categorical Aid Military Families Pupil Fees Programs Every Stude nt Succeeds Pregnant, Parenting or Local Cont Formula/ Local Accountability Pl Control and Lactating Students Migrant Programs Education For allegation(s) of unlawful discriminula unlawful discrimination, harassment, in Age Gender / Gender F expression / Sex (Actual or Perceived) Ancestry Gender Identity Sexual Orientation (Actual or Color Genetic Information Perceived) Disability (Mental or Physical) ☐ Nationality/ Natio nal Origin Based on association with a person or group with one or more Ethnic Group Identification Race or Ethnicity of these actual or perceived ☐ Medical Condition Religion characteristics ☐ Immigration Status/Citizenship Marital Status

 1. Please give facts about the complaint.
-Provide details such as the names of those involved, dates, whether witnesses were present, etc., that may be helpful to the complaint investigator.
+Provide details such as the names of those involved, dates, whether witness were present, etc., that may be helpful to the complaint investigator.
 2. Have you discussed your complaint or brought your complaint to any School personnel?
-If you have, to whom did you take the complaint, and what was the result?
+If you have, to whom take the complaint, and what was the result? ı did you